Simon Goodwin, Sheffield

 Giant Broad-Line Regions in Low-Luminosity Active Galactic Nuclei

 The nearby lenticular galaxy NGC 3998 hosts the best example of an AGN fueled by chaotic cold accretion (CCA) whereby 104 K gas condenses out of a 106 K circumgalactic halo and falls toward the central supermassive BH.
-Photoionization modelling of visible spectra obtained with STIS aboard HST indicate that the central UV—X-ray source of NGC 3998 has ionized a large spherical volume (~ 7pc in radius) of low density (~10cm-3) gas of such extraordinarily low metallicity (~ 1/100 solar) as to dictate a circumgalactic origin.
+Photoionization modelling of visible spectra obtained with STIS aboard HST indicate that the central UV—X-ray source of NGC 3998 has ionized a large spherical volume (~ 7pc in radius) of low density (~104 cm-3) gas of such extraordinarily low metallicity (~ 1/100 solar) as to dictate a circumgalactic origin.
 The gas pressure gradient in the H+ region of the best fitting photoionization model is several orders of magnitude smaller than required for hydrostatic equilibrium.
 Thus, an inflow at the free-fall velocity is inevitable, consistent with the distinctly triangular shape observed for the broad Balmer emission lines.
 In general, CCA can explain the low duty-cycle observed for AGN and, more specifically for NGC 3998, redirection of the jets powering the larger scale radio lobes.
 NGC 3998 is just one of several nearby, non-reverberating, low-luminosity AGN associated with an unusually large broad-line region.
 Other nearby examples of LLAGN will be discussed including M81, NGC 3227, NGC 3516, NGC 4051 and NGC 4203.

 Daniel Bayliss, Warwick